BarbyKelly/quizproject/README.md

 #### First Time User:

-As a first time user, I want to:
+First time user, may want to:

-* Check my knowledge about Estonia.
+- Check their knowledge about Estonia.

-* Learn something new about Estonia.
+- Learn something new about Estonia.

-* Click on tabs.
+- Click on tabs.

-* See that everything works on the website.
+- See that everything works on the website.

 #### Returning User:

-As a returning user I want to:
+Returning user may want to:

-* See different quiz options.
+- See different quiz options.

-* Test my knowledge again.
+- Test their knowledge again.

-* See updated info on the website.
+- See updated info on the website.

-* Improve my score.
-(Part of Future development, to keep scores?)
+- Improve their score.

-* See that all of the links work.
+- See that all of the links work.

 [Back to top](#contents)

 ## Website Structure

 This website includes one page where different areas can be accessed via buttons.
 - Welcome and Instructions area with buttons,
-- Quiz area with buttons,
+- Quiz area with buttons.

 ### Wireframes

-* This website is for anyone interested in doing a quiz, or who wants to learn more about Estonia.
+This website is for anyone interested in doing a quiz, or who wants to learn more about Estonia.

-* Goal of the quiz is to:
+Goal of the quiz is to:
-  * test knowledge
+  - test knowledge
-  * play a game
+  - play a game
-  * get a score
+  - get a score
-  * see score on the page
+  - see score on the page
-  * try quiz again
+  - try quiz again
-  * see the correct answers
+  - see the correct answers

-* Website visitors are likely to:
+Website visitors are likely to:
-  * click on "Start quiz"
+  - click on "Start quiz"
-  * read the questions
+  - read the questions
-  * answer the questions
+  - answer the questions
-  * want to see their score
+  - want to see their score
-  * try again by clicking on "Restart Quiz"
+  - try again by clicking on "Restart Quiz"
-  * click on buttons, links and images
+  - click on buttons, links and images
-  * click on "Extra" (Part of the Future development)

   Screenshot of Estonia Quiz Home Page with the original image idea, with Estonian books and DVD's, Wireframes: